 FYW - First Year Writing

-FYW 010 - College Writing Strategies (0)

-Students build confidence in their writing as they work closely with their instructor and peers to prepare for enrollment in FYW 100.
-Grading is S or U.

-Offered: Fall, Spring, Summer

 FYW 100 - Introduction to Academic Writing (4)

 Students are introduced to some of the genres of academic writing and to the writing process.
 Writing assignments present a progressively more complex sequence of rhetorical situations and purposes.